saggafarsyad/staruml-postgresql/README.md

 In the included example, the Employee status field is a (permanent, temporary) enumeration.

+## Table / Entity inserts

+Use the description / documentation for `Entity` as a storage for the data that you would like to have as inserts.
+Each insert will contain all the columns into each `INSERT` statement.
+Use | as separator for each column, if no value is between `NULL` will be used as default value.
+If number of separators (`|`) is bellow the number of columns, they will be automatically replaced by `NULL` value.

 ## Options

 The following preferences are currently available: